SER-VietNamese/src/README.md

 # Speech Emotion Recognition (SER) Models for Vietnamese

-This repository contains five different deep learning models for Speech Emotion Recognition (SER) on Vietnamese audio data.
+This repository contains different deep learning models for Speech Emotion Recognition (SER) on Vietnamese audio data.
 The models are implemented using TensorFlow/Keras and leverage various audio feature extraction techniques.

 ## Table of Contents